-Dionysius' literary criticism in full.
-It appears that Gaius' opinions were rebuffed within a few years by another Roman presbyter called Hippolytus in a lost work called "Heads (Chapters) against Gaius".
-In contrast, the criticism of Dionysius has endured down the centuries, thanks to its publication by Eusebius, whose History of the Church has been, and still is, very widely read and studied.
-Because of its persisting influence up to this day, there is still a need for the rebuttal of Dionysius' criticism in the form it has been given to us by Eusebius.
+Neither of these questioners of apostolic authorship would have reached a wider readership, up to the present day, had it not been for the Church historian Eusebius, who wrote about both Gaius and Dionysius in his History of the Church (324 CE), reproducing Dionysius' literary criticism in full.4 It appears that Gaius' opinions were rebuffed within a few years by another Roman presbyter called Hippolytus in a lost work called "Heads against Gaius".5 In contrast, the criticism of Dionysius has endured down the centuries, thanks to its publication by Eusebius, whose History of the Church has been, and still is, very widely read and studied.
+Because of its persisting influence up to this day, there is still a need for the rebuttal of Dionysius' criticism in the form it has been given to us by Eusebius.6

 In The History of the Church, Eusebius' own position is profoundly ambiguous.
-On the one hand he faithfully reports the tradition that John the apostle was the author of the Book of Revelation and the Fourth Gospel, but on the other hand he gives wide publicity to Dionysius' criticism.8 His ambiguity is clearly visible when he classifies the Book of Revelation both among the "recognized" apostolic works and among the "spurious",9 remarking that opinions as to where it belonged were evenly divided.
+On the one hand he faithfully reports the tradition that John the apostle was the author of the Book of Revelation and the Fourth Gospel,7 but on the other hand he gives wide publicity to Dionysius' criticism.
+His ambiguity is clearly visible when he classifies the Book of Revelation both among the "recognized" apostolic works and among the "spurious", remarking that opinions as to where it belonged were evenly divided.
 He appears to invite the readers to judge for themselves.
 By giving the writings of Bishop Dionysius so much exposure in his History, Eusebius indirectly showed that he agreed with this criticism of the Book of Revelation.
 In fact, Eusebius takes it one step further by suggesting the tomb of the other John in Ephesus belonged to a person called 'the elder John', who was not an apostle, but supposedly lived in the same area as the apostle John, at around the same time.
-To this day, the existence of a non-apostolic 'elder John' has never been confirmed and the other tomb has been identified as the place where John the
+To this day, the existence of a non-apostolic 'elder John' has never been confirmed and the other tomb has been identified as the place where John the apostle's body lay until a church could be built to house a more permanent tomb.
+Both tombs continued to be frequented by the faithful until the Christians were expelled from Turkey in the 1920's.
+11

-&lt;sup>4 Eusebius, History of the Church III,28,1-2; VII.25; Eng trans G.A.Williamson, London: Penguin Classics, 1989.
+4 Eusebius, History of the Church, III,28; VII.25; Eng trans G.A.Williamson, London: Penguin Classics, 1989.

-&lt;sup>5 Cf. Charles Hill, The Johannine Corpus in the Early Church, Oxford: OUP, 2004; 99.
-This was one of the main aims of chapter 2: 'The Author of the Book of Revelation'.
+5 Cf. Charles Hill, The Johannine Corpus in the Early Church, Oxford: OUP, 2004; 99.

+6 This was one of the main aims of the previous article, cited in note 3.
 It is evident that Dionysius was unaware that the apostles spoke Aramaic and that Greek was not their mother tongue, for he judges the Book of Revelation to be 'not the work of an apostle' precisely because of the incorrect Greek (cf. History of the Church, VII.25).
-What is astonishing is that his criticism has impacted scholarship for so long, because the literary characteristics that Dionysius rejects as 'non-apostolic' are actually good evidence for the author's Galilean origin and for the authenticity of his book.
+What is astonishing is that his criticism has impacted scholarship for so long.
+As the article attempts to show, the literary characteristics that Dionysius rejects as 'non-apostolic' are actually good evidence for the author's Galilean origin and for the authenticity of his book.

-&lt;sup>7 History of the Church III,18.1; III,20.11; III,23.1-6; IV,18.8; V,8.4-7; VI,25.9-10.
+7 History of the Church, III,18; III,20; III,23; IV,18; V,8; VI,25.

-&lt;sup>8 History of the Church III,39.4-7; VII,25.
+8 History of the Church, III,39.4-7; VII,25.

-&lt;sup>9 History of the Church III,24.18; III, 25.2-4.
+9 History of the Church, III,24.18; III, 24.18; III, 25.2-4.

-&lt;sup>10 History of the Church III,25.2,4.
+10 History of the Church, III,25.2,4.